Heerlen: History

-In 1244 Heerlen came under the authority of the dukes of Brabant, but in 1388, along with Hoensbroek, it was given a separate status.
+In 1244, Heerlen came under the authority of the dukes of Brabant, but in 1388, along with Hoensbroek, it was given a separate status.
 During the Eighty Years' War (1568–1648), Heerlen was disputed by the kingdom of Spain and the Dutch Protestant rebels and swapped sides several times.
 At the 1661 Partage Treaty, Heerlen became part of "Staat-Limburg", ruled by the States-General of the newly founded Dutch Republic.
-Being in the border region, close to the Spanish territories, it remained quite isolated until 1793, when the French conquered Heerlen.
+This resulted in it bordering the territory of the Spanish Netherlands, causing it to remain quite isolated from the rest of the state until 1793, when the French conquered Heerlen.
 After the defeat of Napoleon in 1814, it became part of the Netherlands province of Limburg (present-day Dutch and Belgian Limburg).
 In 1830, like most of Limburg, Heerlen sided with Belgium in the Belgian Revolution.
-In 1839 however, as a result of an agreement between the main European powers (the London Conference), it became part of the Netherlands again.
+In 1839, however, as a result of an agreement between the main European powers, it became part of the Netherlands again.

 In the 19th century, Heerlen, like most of Limburg municipalities (Maastricht was an exception), did not partake in the Industrial Revolution and it remained largely agrarian until coal mining began in the late 19th/early 20th century.
 In March 1874, coal had been found at the Valkenburgerweg.
-However, setting up a mine is a risky long-term investment and only very few private enterprises took up the challenge and bought a concession.
-In 1896 Heerlen got its first railway connection to allow the transportation of coal from these first coal mines.
-Development was still rather slow: In 1812 Heerlen had a population of 3497, in 1900 this was still only 6646.
+However, setting up a mine was a risky long-term investment and only very few private enterprises took up the challenge and bought a concession.
+In 1896, Heerlen got its first railway connection to allow the transportation of coal from these first coal mines.
+Development was still rather slow: in 1812 Heerlen had a population of 3497; in 1900 this was still only 6646.
 In 1901, the national government stepped in and bought all remaining unsold concessions and set up the State Mines.
 In a short period of time several large state-operated coalmines began production.
 The population rose sharply from 6646 in 1900 to 12,098 in 1910 to 32,263 in 1930.
 During these early expansion years many old buildings in the centre of Heerlen were demolished.
-The coalmines remained central to the development of Heerlen into a modern city until the early 1960s, the period during which mayor Van Grunsven was mayor of Heerlen.
+The coalmines remained central to the development of Heerlen into a modern city until the early 1960s, during which Marcel van Grunsven ended his service as mayor of Heerlen.

 The golden years of coal mining ended in the late 1950s, after which production gradually diminished due to competition from cheaper Polish and American coal and the discovery of natural gas in the province of Groningen.
 In the period 1965–1975 the coal mines were closed altogether.
 In the area around Heerlen-Kerkrade-Brunssum and Sittard-Geleen 60,000 people lost their jobs.
 A difficult period of economic re-adjustment started.
 The Dutch government tried to ease the pain by moving several governmental offices (ABP, CBS) to Heerlen but even today the city has not fully recovered from the loss of tens of thousands of jobs.